Kurt Russell: 1980–1999: Transition into Hollywood

-Russell followed up by playing Lt.
-Stephen "Bull" McCaffrey in the drama Backdraft (1991), Michael Carr in the psychological thriller Unlawful Entry (1992), a sailor in the comedy Captain Ron (1992), Wyatt Earp in the Western Tombstone (1993), and Colonel Jack O'Neil in the military science fiction film Stargate (1994).
-He also had an uncredited role as the voice of Elvis Presley in the 1994 film Forrest Gump.
+Russell followed this up by playing Lt.
+Stephen "Bull" McCaffrey in the drama Backdraft (1991), Michael Carr in the psychological thriller Unlawful Entry (1992), a sailor in the comedy Captain Ron (1992), and Colonel Jack O'Neil in the military science fiction film Stargate (1994).
+He also played Wyatt Earp in the hit Western film Tombstone (1993).
+Russell later claimed in a 2006 interview that he had ghost-directed Tombstone on behalf of credited director George P. Cosmatos, saying he gave Cosmatos shot lists.
+Russell claimed Stallone recommended Cosmatos to him after the removal of the first director, writer Kevin Jarre, but Cosmatos had also worked with Tombstone executive producer Andrew G. Vajna before on Rambo: First Blood Part II.
+Russell said he promised Cosmatos he would keep it a secret as long as Cosmatos was alive; Cosmatos died in April 2005.
+Russell said he did not get a chance to edit his version, but Vajna gave him a tape of "everything on the movie" and that he might try to "reconstruct the movie", although he would need to go back to the script and all his notes.

+Russell also had an uncredited role as the voice of Elvis Presley in the 1994 film Forrest Gump.
 In 1996, Russell starred as a military intelligence consultant in the action film Executive Decision, and again played Snake Plissken in Carpenter's follow-up to Escape from New York, Escape from L.A.
 He then starred as the husband of a kidnapped woman in the action thriller Breakdown (1997), and as a genetically enhanced soldier in the science fiction film Soldier (1998).

 2000–present: Franchise films and resurgence

 In 2001, Russell played a court psychologist in the thriller film Vanilla Sky.
 His portrayal of U.S. Olympic hockey coach Herb Brooks in the 2004 film Miracle, won the praise of critics.
 "In many ways", wrote Claudia Puig of USA Today, "Miracle belongs to Kurt Russell."
 Roger Ebert of the Chicago Sun-Times wrote, "Russell does real acting here."
 Elvis Mitchell of The New York Times wrote, "Mr. Russell's cagey and remote performance gives Miracle its few breezes of fresh air."
 In 2005, he played a horse trainer father in the family sports film Dreamer and a father with superhuman strength in the superhero film Sky High.

-In 2006, Russell claimed in one interview that he had ghost-directed the hit 1993 Western film Tombstone on behalf of credited director George P. Cosmatos, saying he gave Cosmatos shot lists.
-Russell claimed Stallone recommended Cosmatos to him after the removal of the first director, writer Kevin Jarre, but Cosmatos had also worked with Tombstone executive producer Andrew G. Vajna before on Rambo: First Blood Part II.
-Russell said he promised Cosmatos he would keep it a secret as long as Cosmatos was alive; Cosmatos died in April 2005.
-Russell said he did not get a chance to edit his version, but Vajna gave him a tape of "everything on the movie" and that he might try to "reconstruct the movie", although he would need to go back to the script and all his notes.